Tag

 Why you should buy this: Offers similar experience as an OLED TV, but with benefits of a traditional monitor.

-Who’s it for: Anyone who wants a large monitor that is great for gaming and productivity.
+Who’s it for: Anyone who wants a large monitor that is and productivity.

 Why we chose the LG UltraGear 48-inch OLED: